discretize/discretize-guides/builds/revenant/renegade/index.md

 - <Skill name="Protective Solace"/> - **Toggle:** Summons a protective barrier that **absorbs** (not reflect) projectiles around the tablet.
 - <Skill name="Natural Harmony"/> - Heals the party for a decent amount around the tablet.
 - <Skill name="Purifying Essence"/> - Cleanses three conditions from allies near the tablet and heals per condition cleansed.
-- <Skill name="Energy Expulsion"/> - Drains your remaining energy to explode Ventari's Tablet.
-Cleanses one condition per 10 energy drained.
+- <Skill name="Energy Expulsion"/> - Drains your remaining energy to explode Ventari's Tablet, cleansing one condition per 10 energy drained.
 Ventari's Tablet shatters into smaller fragments that can be picked up by allies for a small heal.

 </Card>
 </GridItem>